RITMO MEANS RHYTHM IN SPANISH

 What’s happening with Yves Francois now?

-Yves Francois et son Jazz is a traditional jazz band comprised of professional musicians from around the greater Chicago area.
+Yves Francois Jazz is a swing based jazz band comprised of professional musicians from around the greater Chicago area.
 They traditionally play in smaller settings with between four and eight instruments, and play a combination of traditional jazz, swing, New Orleans Jazz, Biguines, Rumbas, Sambas, High Life and Standards.

 As Yves expanded his musical knowledge, he became fascinated with the different rhythms and instruments that built the foundation for the jazz music we know today.
 He began to explore World Music and put together a large performance and dance band celebrating different world cultures.
 Rocambu Jazz is known for its Retro Afro-Caribbean Grooves, such as Congas, High Life, Rumbas, Soukous, and New Orleans Jazz.